sigle/stxstats/client/README.md

 SideBarMenu Component - added a sidebar menu, including a footer inside.

-Change colour pallette acordinly to designs.
+Change colour palette accordingly to designs.

+Dialog - unfinished implementing dialog for mobile menu.
 # to do

-Stacks - need to add a one more boxes and link with api.
+Stacks - need to add one more box, test and then link API.

-SideBarMenu - create footer items to iterate over.
+SideBarMenu - create separate footer items to iterate over.
+Also need to add transition for mobile view menu.

-Also need to add transition and mobile menu.
+Dialog - need to complete implementation of dialog for mobile menu.

 # stxstats client

 A next.js static website showing stats from the Stacks blockchain.